PlanktoScope/forklift/README.md

 You can also use the `forklift dev plt add-repo` command to add additional Forklift repositories to your development pallet, and to change the versions of Forklift repositories already added to your development pallet.

-You can also run commands like `forklift dev plt cache-repo` and `sudo -E forklift dev plt apply` (with appropriate values in the `--cwd` flag if necessary) to download the Forklift repositories specified by your development pallet into your local cache and deploy the packages provided by those repositories according to the configuration in your development pallet.
+You can also run commands like `forklift dev plt cache-all` and `sudo -E forklift dev plt apply` (with appropriate values in the `--cwd` flag if necessary) to download the Forklift repositories specified by your development pallet into your local cache and deploy the packages provided by those repositories according to the configuration in your development pallet.
 This is useful if, for example, you want to make some experimental changes to your development pallet and test them on your local machine before committing and pushing those changes onto GitHub.

 Finally, you can run the `forklift dev plt check` command to check the pallet for any problems, such as violations of resource constraints between package deployments.